ipython-contrib/jupyter_contrib_nbextensions/README.md

 strings.
 (There are no raw triple-quoted strings, like in python.)
 So if you want to insert code with with quotation marks, or with backslashes, or with multiple lines, you need to be a little more careful.
-Fortunately, this extension provides a handy escaping function to help with the job.
+Fortunately, this extension provides a handy escaping function `escape_strings` to help with the job.

 It's best described with another example.
 Let's change the first function above, to give it some more lines and some quotes: